Taylor Trammell Player Props: Mariners vs. Pirates

 Taylor Trammell At The Plate

-- Trammell has three home runs and six walks while hitting .143.
+- Trammell is batting .154 with three home runs and six walks.

-- Trammell has gotten a hit in five of 14 games this year, but he has no multi-hit games.
+- Trammell has a base hit in six of 15 games played this season (40.0%), but no multi-hit games.

-- Trammell has driven home a run in four games this year (28.6%), including more than one RBI in 21.4% of his games and producing three or more of his team's runs on two occasions..
+- Trammell has picked up an RBI in 33.3% of his games this season, with two or more RBI in 20.0% of his games.
+He has also produced three or more runs in two contests.

-- He has scored in five games this year (35.7%), but has had no multi-run games.
+- He has scored in five games this season (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.